Liz Smith (actress): 2000s and 2010s

 Smith continued to act until ill-health beset her in 2009, appearing in such TV programmes as Trial & Retribution V and Doctors.
 In 2005, she played Grandma Georgina in the film Charlie and the Chocolate Factory and provided the voice of Mrs. Mulch in Wallace & Gromit: The Curse of the Were-Rabbit, as well as small roles in Oliver Twist and Keeping Mum.
 In 2001, she appeared as herself in Lily Savage's Blankety Blank.

-In 2006, Smith published her autobiography Our Betty and around the same time, moved to a retirement home in Hampstead, London.
+In 2006 Smith published her autobiography Our Betty and around the same time, moved to a retirement home in Hampstead, London.
 In 2007, she published a series of short stories entitled Jottings: Flights of Fancy and appeared in the Little Man Tate music video "This Must Be Love".
 On 5 December 2007, Smith won the Best Television Comedy Actress at the British Comedy Awards for her role in The Royle Family.
+The 2006 episode "The Queen of Sheba" takes place six years after the events of the previous series and features Nana's declining health and death.
+It won the Best Sitcom award at the 2007 BAFTAs, and won the Royal Television Society Award for Best Situation Comedy & Comedy Drama.

-In 2006, she made a cameo appearance in Kenneth Branagh's film The Magic Flute, a version in English of the Mozart opera.
+In 2006 she made a cameo appearance in Kenneth Branagh's film The Magic Flute, a version in English of the Mozart opera.
 However, her role did not require her to sing.
 She portrayed Old Papagena who, later on in the film, magically transforms into Young Papagena (played by soprano Silvia Moi) and marries the birdcatcher Papageno (played by baritone Benjamin Jay Davis).

-In 2008, she starred in the first series of the period drama Lark Rise to Candleford.
+In 2008 she starred in the first series of the period drama Lark Rise to Candleford.
 That same year she was a castaway on BBC Radio 4's Desert Island Discs and was in the film City of Ember, which was released in October 2008.
 In July 2009, she featured in a one-hour BBC Four documentary called Liz Smith's Summer Cruise, where she joined a group of like-minded individuals on a cruise from Croatia to Venice.
 That same month, having suffered a series of strokes a few months earlier, she announced her retirement from acting at the age of 87.

 Smith was made a Member of the Order of the British Empire (MBE) in the 2009 New Year Honours.

-In 2010, she took part in the BBC television programme The Young Ones, in which six celebrities in their 70s and 80s attempted to overcome some of the problems of ageing by harking back to the 1970s.
+In 2010 she took part in the BBC television programme The Young Ones, in which six celebrities in their 70s and 80s attempted to overcome some of the problems of ageing by harking back to the 1970s.

 Personal life and death

-In 1945, she married Jack Thomas, whom she met while on service in India.
-They had two children but divorced in 1959.
+In 1945, Smith married Jack Thomas, whom she met while on service in India.
+They had two children, but divorced in 1959.
 Smith brought up her son and daughter on her own.
-She described this as an extremely difficult period in her life, as she struggled against financial problems and social disapproval of her status as a divorcee.
+She described this as an extremely difficult period in her life, as she struggled against financial problems and social disapproval of her status as a divorcée.

+Smith died on Christmas Eve 2016 at her home in Worthing, West Sussex, aged 95.